Fundamental charges for dual-unitary circuits: Main results

-It is these conserved quantities given in Eqns.~\ref{eqn:Q_s} and \ref{eqn:Q_t} which, in a sense, represent a set of fundamental charges for the system, and out of which we can construct any other conserved quantity formed from sums of finite-range terms.
-The formal statement and proof of this result follows below. \begin{theorem} \textit{Fundamental charges for DUCs}.
+In Section \ref{sec:dynamicalconstraints} above, we showed that Property \ref{property1} significantly constrains the dynamics of local operators in dual-unitary circuits, and that a consequence of this is that only operators that evolve solitonically - at least in the sense in which their support changes under the dual-unitary dynamics - can contribute to conserved quantities in the circuit.
+We are now ready to build on this and prove the main result of the paper, Theorem \ref{thm:fundamentalcharges}, establishing a deep connection between solitons and conserved quantities in dual-unitary circuits.

+\begin{theorem} \textit{Fundamental charges for DUCs}.
 Consider a brickwork dual-unitary Floquet operator, $\mathbb{U}$, as defined in Eqn.~\ref{eqn:floquetoperator}, acting on a chain of $2L$ qudits.
 Let $\mathcal{Q}$ be a conserved quantity under $\mathbb{U}$ that is formed from a linear combination of finite-range operators that are each supported non-trivially on at most $L-4$ consecutive sites, i.e.